szelpe/booking-app-demo/data-generator/tasks.md

 To understand the performance of different hotel locations and room types, the team needs deeper insights.
 Your task is to:

-- Analyze revenue and booking counts by hotel, room type, and guest country.
+- Analyze revenue and booking counts by hotel, room type.
 - Provide reports that summarize data at multiple levels of granularity.
 - Allow flexible reporting by ensuring different grouping combinations are available.